silvercircle/silvercircle.github.io/_posts/2018-07-05-uwsgi-python-django-wagtail-sample.md

 emperor is necessary to recognize such configuration changes.

 The main configuration file is `/etc/uwsgi/uwsgi.ini` and the child instances have one configuration file per instance in `/etc/uwsgi/vassals`.
-Note that these paths are for OpenSUSE distributions and can be different, depending on the distro you use.
+Note that these paths are valid for OpenSUSE distributions and can be different on your system.
 Check the man page(s).

-While uWSGI can be seen as a universal solution, it is most popular in the Python ecosystem to deploy web applications written in Python, using one of the popular frameworks like Django or Flask. uWSGI supports *per instance* Python virtualenvs, which makes it particularly useful for deploying multiple web applications with different requirements as each application will run within its own virtual Python environment.
-This way, it is very easy to run multiple web applications that require different versions of the Django framework for example.
+While uWSGI can be seen as a universal solution, it is most popular in the Python ecosystem to deploy web applications written in Python, using one of the popular frameworks like Django or Flask. uWSGI supports *per instance* Python virtual environments, which makes it particularly useful for deploying multiple web applications with different software requirements, as each application will run within its own virtual Python environment.
+This method makes it relatively easy to run multiple web applications that require different versions of the Django framework for example.
 A single uWSGI installation can also host Python 2 and Python 3 applications at the same time, because all configuration is local to a **single instance** and uWSGI uses a sophisticated plugin system to support a wide range of client configurations.

 #### The following languages / ecosystems are supported